 Our decomposition results seem to imply that any theory attempting to explain the 1990s in Japan needs to account for the negative effect of the labor wedge, in addition to the declines in productivity.

-Figures 2-5.
-Decomposition results with just one wedge
+Figures 2.
+Decomposition of output with just one wedge

-Figure 6.
+Figure 3.
 Combined effect of two and three wedges on output

 3.2 The 1920s